 - Member and former Judicial District Representative, Alberta Civil Trial Lawyers Association (ACTLA).

 - Peer Rated 4.4/5 for High Professional Achievement, Martindale-Hubbell®, 2016, endorsed for high ethical standing.

 Like my colleagues at CAM LLP, I believe in giving back to my community.
 I have done that by giving my time to organizations that directly help my clients and those that make our community a better, healthier place to live.
 My roles have included:

 - Director, Spinal Cord Injury Alberta (June 2012 to Feb 2017).
 SCI-AB is an incredible resource for people who have sustained a spinal cord injury.
 From peer programming to practical resources for day-to-day accessibility challenges, SCI-AB has been helping the spinal cord injury community rebuild lives for over 50 years.

-- Director, Tennis Alberta (Nov 2015 to present).
+- Director, Tennis Alberta (Nov 2015 to March 2017).
 As Alberta’s governing body for tennis, Tennis Alberta is devoted to growing the sport at a grassroots level, and its programming is designed to contribute to the development of healthy communities.
 With a competitive tennis player in the family, we are also members of the Saville Sports Centre.

 - Former member, Sherwood Park Minor Hockey Association.

 - Former President and Vice President, Sherwood Park Swim Club.